|

 PCB Design Software

 Board design has come a long way since the days of dry transfer symbols and black adhesive tape for laying down tracks.
 There are dozens of PCB CAD software packages, including a few pretty good free open source offerings.
 Eagle is a moderately priced package used by several logging tool industry players including AnaLog Services, Inc. Eagle is produced by Cadsoft which has recently been acquired by the Premier-Farnell-Newark empire; looking at said acquisition in the best possible light, at least there is an indication Cadsoft will be around for awhile.
 Eagle is far from perfect, but it is a very powerful package at a very good price if you can get past the learning curve and acquire the "Eagle Way of Knowledge" (ala Carlos Castaneda).
 The Yahoo eaglecad reflector mailing list is a wonderful resource with a group of great guys who are amazingly generous with their Eagle expertise.
-Here is a zipped package of Eagle files you may find useful if you use Eagle for PCB design.

 Happy PCB designing!